-- A summary of the education-based research proposal, - Details of student, or staff and/or parent/guardian population(s) sought, - Examples of test instruments, - Details of data collection, security and privacy, - Sponsoring university, college, and / or recognized organization's Board of Ethics notice of approval to conduct the education based research, and - Samples of a parent /guardian letter and permission consent forms.
+- A summary of the education-based research proposal, - Details of student, or staff and/or parent/guardian population(s) sought, - Examples of test instruments, - Details of data collection, security and privacy, and Enabling Strategies from the Vision 2020 Strategic Plan.

+- Sponsoring university, college, and / or recognized organization's Board of Ethics notice of approval to conduct the education based research, and - Samples of a parent /guardian letter and permission consent forms.